ictvoip/ictvoip-docs/docs/source/admin/providers.rst

 PBX/Providers
 ***************

-PBX Servers and Provider API server.
+PBX Servers and Provider APIs Servers.
 Setting up new Provider or PBX provides many custom senarios for your install and landscape.

 Add new Provider/PBX - This name will link your Tariff and Package rates.
 Some formatting would be as follows:
  - PBX Vendor - Provider Tariff - Region or Custom